This is Step 5 of 6 in the onboarding journey. View the full onboarding overview →

 Two types of API keys

-You will have two separate API keys at different points in your journey.Sandbox Key
+You’ll have two separate API keys at different points in your journey.Sandbox Key

 Format: